 Current global economic situation.
 The Telefónica Group's business is impacted by general economic conditions and other similar factors in each of the countries in which it operates.
-The current adverse global economic situation and uncertainty about the economic recovery may negatively affect the level of demand of existing and prospective customers, as customers may no longer deem critical the services offered by the Group.
-Other factors that could influence customer demand include access to credit, unemployment rates, consumer confidence and other macroeconomic factors.
-Specifically, in this respect the continuation of recession in Spain, according to the forecasts contained in the Spanish Economic Ministry's Stability Program for 2009-2013, could have an adverse effect on the Telefónica Group's results in Spain.
+The current adverse global economic environment and uncertainty about an economic recovery may negatively affect the level of demand of existing and prospective customers, as Telefonica's services may not be deemed critical for these customers..
+Other factors that could influence customer demand include access to credit, unemployment rates, consumer confidence and other general macroeconomic factors.
+Specifically, in this respect, the continuation of the economic situation in Spain, according to the forecasts contained in the Spanish economic ministry's Stability Program for 2009-2013, could have an adverse affect on the Telefónica Group's results.

-In addition, there could be other possible follow-one effects from the economic crisis on the Group's business, including insolvency of key customers or suppliers.
-In general terms, a loss of customers or a decline in sales could have an adverse effect on the Telefónica Group's financial position, operation results and cash flow and may therefore negatively affect the ability to meet growth targets.
+In addition, there could be other possible follow-on effects from the financial crisis on the Group's business, including insolvency of key suppliers or customers.
+A loss of customers or a reduction in purchases by current customers could have an material adverse effect on the Telefónica Group's business, financial condition, results of operations and cash flow and may therefore negatively affect the ability to meet growth targets.

-• Dependence on external sources of financing.
-The performance, expansion and improvement of networks, the development and distribution of the Telefónica Group's services and products require a substantial amount of financing.
-Moreover, the Telefónica Group's liquidity and capital resource requirements may increase if the Company participates in other fixed line or wireless license award processes or makes acquisitions.
-There are also other major capital recourse requirements relating to, among other things, the development of distribution channels in new countries of operations and the development and implementation of new technologies.
+Dependence on external sources of financing.
+The development and distribution of the Telefónica Group's services as well as the operation, expansion and upgrading of the Group's networks, require substantial financing.
+Moreover, liquidity and capital resource requirements may increase if the Telefónica Group participates in other fixed line or mobile license award processes or make acquisitions.
+The Telefónica Group also has major capital resource requirements relating to, among other things, the development of distribution channels in new countries of operations and the development and implementation of new technologies.

-If the ability to generate cash flow were to decrease, whether due to the ongoing economic and financial crisis or otherwise, the Telefónica Group may need to incur additional debt or raise other forms of capital to support liquidity and recourses requirements for the sustained development and expansion of its business.
+If the ability to generate cash flow were to decrease, whether due to the current worldwide financial and economic crisis or otherwise, the Telefónica Group may need to incur additional debt or raise other forms of capital to support liquidity and capital resource requirements for the ongoing development and expansion of the business.

-The performance of the financial markets in terms of liquidity, cost of credit, access and volatility, continues to be overshadowed by persisting uncertainty regarding certain factors such as the speed of the economic recovery, the health of the international banking system, the increasing concerns regarding the burgeoning deficits of some governments, etc. Worsening conditions in international financial markets due to any of these factors may make it more difficult and expensive for the Telefónica Group to refinance its debt or take on additional debt if necessary.
+The evolution of financial markets in terms of liquidity, cost of credit, access and volatility, remains affected by the existing uncertainty regarding the pace of economic recovery, the health of the international banking system, the increasing concerns regarding the burgeoning public deficits of some governments, among other factors.
+Worsening conditions in the international credit markets due to any of these factors may make it more difficult and more expensive for the Telefónica Group to refinance its financial debt or to incur additonal debt.

-In addition, its capacity to raise capital in the international capital markets would be impaired if Telefónica's credit ratings were downgraded, whether due to decreases in its cash flow or otherwise.
-Further, current market conditions make it more challenging to renew unused bilateral credit facilities.
+In addition, the capacity to raise capital in the international capital markets would be impaired if Telefónica's credit ratings were downgraded, whether due to decreases in cash flow or otherwise.
+Further, current market conditions may make it more difficult to renew unused bilateral credit facilities.

-The current financial crisis could also make it more difficult and costly for the Company's current shareholders to launch rights issues or ask key investors for equity investments, even if further funds were needed for the Company to pursue its business plans.
+The current financial situation may also make it more difficult and costly for the Company to launch a rights issue to its current shareholders or to raise additional equity capital if further funds were needed for pursuing its business plans.